qortmdgh4141/GAS/README.md

 ## Additional Results

-We release additional experimental results on the `humanoidmaze-*` environments to facilitate future research.
+We release additional results on the `humanoidmaze-*` environments to facilitate future research.

-These experiments are not reported in the [ICML 2025 paper](https://arxiv.org/abs/2506.07744).
+These results are not reported in the [ICML 2025 paper](https://arxiv.org/abs/2506.07744).

 <details>
 <summary><b>Additional results on humanoidmaze environments</b></summary>